 - It’s cumulative.
 Each time you do it you produce a template/essay plan/revision notes which build up as you go.
 These naturally draw out links between topics.

 - It’s quick.
 The templates I created for questions on self and group processes each took about 45 minutes to produce.

 - The process seems to naturally suggest supporting study skills.
 One thing that slightly bothers me about the OU is that they provide lots of suggestions for study skills without taking a strong position on which are the most effective.
 I know that individual learning style is a significant factor but I think clearer guidance on how to selectively use them to meet the learning objectives would be helpful.
 At the start of the year I read a paper which made an attempt to do this.
 Whilst producing the test template appropriate tools for filling it in came to mind.

 - Use active learning by asking questions.
 The whole method is based around this.
 It starts with the question and even the processes of turning the guidelines into a template (i.e. before you’ve started adding module content) ‘feels’ somewhat like learning.
-Whilst I may have misunderstood the paper, what I took from levels of processing is that memory is a ‘side effect’ of thinking so if you can build an approach which you know is making you think, you can spend less time worrying about whether you’ll remember the content and focussing on shallow learning techniques. <- wild speculation
+My understanding of levels of processing is that memory is a ‘side effect’ of thinking so if you can build an approach which you know is making you think, you can spend less time worrying about whether you’ll remember the content and focussing on shallow learning techniques. <- wild speculation

 - Focus on the question supported by the module materials.
 You’ve heard this advice a million times but this makes sure you apply it.

 - Generates summaries.
 The method is designed to turn verbose text into bullets which use imperative language.
 You could reproduce the summary using your preferred recall format (mind map, mnemonics etc.)